Metroscript/archix-setup/README.md

 plymouth,
 makeMKV,
 virtualbox
-virt-manager
-openRGB.
+virt-manager.

 __AUR helper:__
 paru

 __KEEP IN MIND:__
-Init systems other than dinit may not have services configured properly, but it shouldn't impact booting; Change to your liking after completion.
+Init systems other than dinit or runit may not have services configured properly, but it shouldn't impact booting; Change to your liking after completion.

 # Summary